General Truthfulness Characterizations Via Convex Analysis: Property Elicitation

 An important question which would give stronger characterizations is the following: \begin{question} Given non-redundant elicitable $\Gamma$, what are all pairs $G,\D$ such that there exists some bijection $\varphi$ satisfying Theorem~\ref{thm:prop-char}?
 Equivalently (up to redundancy), given a convex function $G$ with subgradient level sets $LS_G(d) = \{t : d \in \partial G_t \}$, what are all the convex functions $G'$ with $LS_{G'} \equiv LS_G$? \end{question}

 In Section~\ref{sec:props-finite} we will see that the answer to this question has a lot of structure in the case where $\R$ is finite.
 In the general case, certainly performing a homothet of the subgradients of $G$ (i.e. scaling $G$ and adding a linear term), will preserve the elicitation structure.
-However, surely more can be done---the property
+However, surely more can be done---the property $\Gamma(t) = \{t\}$ can be elicited with both $G(t) = t^2/2$ and $G(t) = \abs{t} + t^2/2$, which is not a homothet transformation.